-Tip: By right-clicking a folder and choosing Combine files in Foxit PDF Editor..., you can add more files/folders and convert all of them to PDFs.
-See also Create PDFs from multiple files.
+Tip: By right-clicking a folder and choosing Combine files in Foxit PDF Editor..., you can merge the files in the folder into a single PDF.
+See also Convert and combine multiple files into a single PDF.

 Create PDFs in the Foxit PDF Editor Application Window